silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 ```

 <div class="info" markdown="1">
-To customise the markup that the `$Breadcrumbs` generates, copy `templates/BreadcrumbsTemplate.ss`
+To customise the markup that the <code>$Breadcrumbs</code> generates, copy <code>templates/BreadcrumbsTemplate.ss</code>
- from the `silverstripe/cms` module to
+ from the <code>silverstripe/cms</code> module to
-`app/templates/BreadcrumbsTemplate.ss`, modify the newly copied template and flush your SilverStripe cache.
+<code>app/templates/BreadcrumbsTemplate.ss</code>, modify the newly copied template and flush your SilverStripe cache.
 </div>

 ## Forms